MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 therefore would be preferable for clients implementing this specification to use.

-SVCB and SVCB-compatible record types use AliasMode only within the type.
+AliasMode records only apply to queries for the specific RR type.
 For example, a SVCB record cannot alias to an HTTPS record, nor vice-versa.